-- 6.1 Children being absent from education for a prolonged period and/or on repeat occasions, and children missing education can be an indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation, mental health problems, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
-Our staff are alert to these risks. - 6.2 We closely monitor attendance, absence and exclusions and our DSL will take appropriate action including notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during the school day where this becomes a pattern. - 6.3 Where a child is absent, the school has a responsibility on the first date of absence to contact the parent or carer to locate the child.
-The school must refer to the local authority's reporting process for a child missing education and requirements on reasonable efforts to locate the child and assess safety, and should take the following steps: - discuss with the DSL and undertake a risk assessment on the vulnerability of the child: - follow up phone calls and contact in writing (including email) with parents and emergency contacts if the child continues to be missing; - make a home visit and undertake risk assessment; - advise the parent to contact the Police if they are unable to locate the child or are concerned about their safety; - 6.4 All schools should notify the local authority of any pupil who has missed 10 consecutive school days and where no explanation has been received and no contact with parent/carer, or sooner if the school has safety concerns.
+6.1 Children with unexplainable or persistent absences from educationand children missing education can be an indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation, mental health problems, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
+Our staff are alert to these risks.

-6.5 Should a child go missing from school during the school day, the school will follow the Missing Child Protocol, alert all staff, carry out a sweep of the school and if the child is not found, contact the police.
+- 6.2 We closely monitor attendance, absence and exclusions and our DSL will take appropriate action including notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during the school day where this becomes a pattern. - 6.3 Where a child is absent, the school has a responsibility on the first date of absence to contact the parent or carer to locate the child.
+The school must refer to the local authority's reporting process for a child missing education and requirements on reasonable efforts to locate the child and assess safety, and should take the following steps: - discuss with the DSL and undertake a risk assessment on the vulnerability of the child: - follow up phone calls and contact in writing (including email) with parents and emergency contacts if the child continues to be missing; - make a home visit and undertake a risk assessment; - advise the parent to contact the Police if they are unable to locate the child or are concerned about their safety; - 6.4 All schools should notify the local authority of any pupil who has missed 10 consecutive school days and where no explanation has been received and no contact with parent/carer, or sooner if the school has safety concerns. - 6.5 Should a child go missing from school during the school day, the school will follow the Missing Child Protocol, alert all staff, carry out a sweep of the school and if the child is not found, contact the police. - 6.6 Where possible, the school will hold more than one emergency contact number for each pupil, so we have additional options to make contact with a responsible adult if a child missing education is also identified as a welfare and/or safeguarding concern.